 Built-in wine coolers look great in your home - they are designed to fit under kitchen counters, which means they fit seamlessly into your home.
 However, you can also place some built-in wine coolers on their own, functioning as freestanding wine coolers.
 It’s always best to double-check with the manufacturer - as this isn’t the case for all designs.

 Like freestanding wine fridges, it’s important to leave some space around the unit to prevent overheating.
 However, you’ll only need to leave a couple of centimetres around the rear and sides of the fridge.

 Fully integrated wine coolers are similar to built-in wine coolers - they are designed to fit into your kitchen interior - whether it be beneath counter spaces or inside cabinet space.
 However, the key difference between fully integrated and built-in fridges is that integrated fridges are completely enclosed by a cupboard or cabinet.
 Fully integrated wine fridges don’t generally require space around the unit for ventilation, as they are designed to be snugly enclosed.

-Wine fridges are useful appliances that can also display your wine - but how else can a wine fridge improve your kitchen?
-Keep reading to find out some benefits to owning a wine fridge.
+Wine fridges are functional appliances that can also display your wine - but how else can a wine fridge improve your kitchen?
+Keep reading to find out some benefits of owning a wine fridge.